 Understanding Floating Point Numbers in PLC Programming

-There are three main types of values that must be handled by a PLC: boolean, integers, and floating-point numbers.
+There are three main types of numeric values that must be handled by a PLC: boolean, integers, and floating point.
 These last floating-point values can create the most confusion for programmers and technicians.

 Any digital control system containing a processor is designed to receive input values, calculate solutions using those values, then provide outputs to other devices using those calculations.
 The numbers used at each step in this process must be carefully chosen — not only precise enough to provide the correct output values but also small enough so as to not consume too much of the limited available memory space.